 What is Impatiens arguta?

-Impatiens arguta is a semi-shrubby, upright type of impatiens that grows 3-4 feet (91-122 cm.) tall and wide.
-Upright impatiens is native to regions of the Himalayas and grows as a perennial in in U.S. hardiness zones 7-11.
-In zones 9-11, it may grow as an evergreen and bloom all year.
+Impatiens arguta is a semi-shrubby, upright type of impatiens that grows 3 to 4 feet (1 m.) tall and wide.
+Upright impatiens is native to regions of the Himalayas and grows as a perennial in U.S. hardiness zones 7 through 11.
+In zones 9 to 11, it may grow as an evergreen and bloom all year.

 When temperatures in these zones dip too low, or there is an unseasonal frost, the plant may die back to the ground, but then regrow from their thick tubers when the weather warms back up.
 Elsewhere, it can be grown as an annual, where it can trail and climb in containers and baskets.